cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 This is an API request to get the pinned messages.
 To update this, an API request will pin or unpin any specific message, adding or removing it from the list.

-## What will the converter look like?
+## What will the converter do?

 The converter will be very different in both directions.

-For d2m, we will get the list of pinned messages, we will convert each message ID into the ID of an event we already have, and then we will set the entire `m.room.pinned_events` state to that list.
+**For d2m, we will get the list of pinned messages, we will convert each message ID into the ID of an event we already have, and then we will set the entire `m.room.pinned_events` state to that list.**

-For m2d, we will have to diff the list of pinned messages against the previous version of the list, and for each event that was pinned or unpinned, we will send an API request to Discord to change its state.
+**For m2d, we will have to diff the list of pinned messages against the previous version of the list, and for each event that was pinned or unpinned, we will send an API request to Discord to change its st**ate.

 ## Missing messages